 To create the Aggregate Device, in the lower-left corner of the “Audio Midi Setup tool” click the ‘+’ button and choose “Create Aggregate Device”

-You may rename it to something that easier to find like “Podcasting Aggregate Device” by clicking its name in the left side-bar and typing the new name:
+You may rename it to something that is easier to find like “Podcasting Aggregate Device” by clicking its name in the left side-bar and typing the new name:

 Let’s start with the standard system output so that we can have access to the speakers/headphones of the device (otherwise we will not be able to hear anything we do).
-Next check all the devices you want to use in your setup including the physical devices like your USB microphones and/or USB adapters/mixers, as well as the virtual Outputs we have created before for each of the applications we want to use like iTunes, Skype, FaceTime, etc.
+Next check all the devices you want to use in your setup including the physical devices like your USB microphones and/or USB adapters/mixers, as well as the virtual Outputs we have created before for each of the applications we want to use like iTunes, Zoom, Skype, FaceTime, etc.

 Notice what we got here: